ESIPFed/marinedata-vocabulary-guidance/README.md

 A NASA product developed for in house projects.

 #### GCMD Strengths

 - Good for data discovery purposes
 - Extensive list

 #### GCMD Limitations

-- Developed for remote sensors, less relevant to in situ programs (this is changing)
+- Developed for remote sensors, less relevant to in situ programs (this is changing, invite to comment)

 ### Chemistry, Physical General Commentary

 ## Biology